 - Anytime!
 Join at the beginning of any semester you’re here at UNC.
 There’s no limit on the number of semesters you can participate in writing groups.
 Some students participate in writing groups from their first semester of course work until they defend their dissertations.
 Some join for a while, take a break, and then rejoin in a subsequent semester.

 - Some groups work together for several semesters or even years!
 Groups are scheduled every semester according to the participants’ availability.

 How do I join a writing group?

-- Registration for Fall Writing Groups will open in early-August.
+- Registration for Spring Writing Groups will open early-December.

 What do students think?

 “From my own experience I think writing group is the most valuable resource available to international students on UNC campus.
 My writing group has been a great help in completing both my proposal and the dissertation itself within two years.
 In addition, our group also functions a support group for us as ABDs so it provided extra benefit!”